sgong-pdftron/stranger-docs/android/guides/getting-started/integrate.md

 }
 ```

 And you are ready to start!
-Now time to open a [document in an Activity](/android/guides/getting-started/using-activity).
+Now time to [add PDFNet license key](/android/guides/getting-started/add-license) to your application and [open a document in an Activity](/android/guides/getting-started/using-activity).